grimsammie/Gatsbyjs-starter-skeleton/README.md

 1.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.

 2.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.

+    2.1. **`assets`**: This directory contains all the static assets of the project like images, local fonts, lightweight videos, css and even javascript files go here.

+    2.2. **`components`**: This directory contains all the react components; both the ones that are speccific to a single page and the ones that can be used globally on all the pages on the site.

+    2.3. **`hoc`**: This directory contains all the higher order react components that you may wish to wrap other components of your applicatiion around.
+It contains an <b>Auxiliary</b> component built by me to bypass using empty div tags to wrap your components as this may sometimes affect your application's styling.

+    2.4. **`pages`**: This directory contains all page components that are rendered to the browser and the 404 component in case the user hits a bad or nonexistent route.

+    2.5. **`utils`**: This directory contains all the little chunks of code that are reused throughout the pages components like layout file and Sass variable file.

 3.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.